GHuyHuynh/AutoBooking/README.md

 ### Step 2: Creat .env file
-Create a new `.env` file at the root of the project Copy variable from the `.env.template` and add your own variables by insert your own netID email and password
+Create a new `.env` file at the root of the project Copy variable from the `.env.template` and add your own variables by insert your own netID email and password.
+This would allow you to run with `python` but would not be necessary when run using Docker

 ## Run Commands
 At root folder, these commands can be run